Evaluation of the multiple zeta values $\zeta(2,\ldots,2,4,2,\ldots,2)$ and period polynomial relations: Introduction

 \begin{proof} Letting $n\coloneqq a+b$ in \autoref{lem:eval:z2242prodmot} , we have

 Noting that both $\zl(2a+2,2b+2)$ and

 are anti-symmetric in $a$ and $b$, the result immediately follows. \end{proof} \end{cor}

-From this, we find that the dimension of double zeta values of weight $2n+2$ modulo products is bounded above by $\lfloor\frac{n}{3}\rfloor$, which is precisely the dimension predicted by \autoref{conj:depthzetadim}.
-As the modulo products version of \autoref{conj:depthzetadim} is known to hold in depth two \cite{SchnepsPoisson06}, we must have that all period polynomial relations can be written in terms of block relations, and thus \autoref{prop:alldouble} holds.
+From this, it is possible to deduce that dimension of double zeta values of weight $2n+2$ modulo products is bounded above by $\lfloor\frac{n}{3}\rfloor$, which is precisely the dimension predicted by \autoref{conj:depthzetadim}.
+As the modulo products version of \autoref{conj:depthzetadim} is known to hold in depth two \cite{SchnepsPoisson06}, we must have that all period polynomial relations can be written in terms of the block relations, defined in \autoref{sec:blockdmzv}, and thus \autoref{prop:alldouble} holds.

-[2]{#1} \begin{restatable*}{prop}{propalldbl} All relations among double zeta values of weight $2n+2$ modulo product are determined by \shortlong{block relations}{ \eqref{rel1} and \eqref{rel3}}, via the pairing $\langle \zl(i,j)\mid i+j=2n+2\rangle_\Q\otimes P_e V_{n}\to\Q.$ \end{restatable*} [2]{#2} Indeed, using a computer one can easily write the period polynomial relations as linear combinations of relations coming from the dihedral symmetry of Section 8 of \cite{KeilthyBlock21}.
+[2]{#1} \begin{restatable*}{prop}{propalldbl} All relations among double zeta values of weight $2n+2$ modulo products are determined by \eqref{rel1} and \eqref{rel3} via \autoref{eval:doublez2242}. \end{restatable*} [2]{#2} Indeed, using a computer one can easily write the period polynomial relations as linear combinations of relations coming from the dihedral symmetry of Section 8 of \cite{KeilthyBlock21}.
 A more explicit connection is given in \autoref{prop:kernel-period-isomorphism}.

 The structure of this paper is as follows.
 We first will briefly reminder readers of the motivic formalism, and in particular the use of the motivic coaction to deduce relations.
 We then describe the block filtration and review several of the results of \cite{KeilthyBlock21}.
 In particular, we will introduce the block dihedral symmetry and the necessary framework to discuss it.